 How agencies profit with Loudmink

 The margin structure works because Loudmink handles the labor-intensive parts of AEO delivery.
 On a typical client engagement, an agency pays Loudmink's platform cost and charges the client a retainer that includes strategy, oversight, and the content output.
-Because the platform generates the articles, finds the Reddit opportunities, and handles post-publication verification, the agency does not need to hire AEO content writers or analysts.
+Because the platform generates the articles, finds the Reddit opportunities, and handles continuous post-publication monitoring, the agency does not need to hire AEO content writers or analysts.
 A detailed breakdown of how agencies can sell AEO to clients covers positioning, pricing tiers, and delivery workflows.
+Learn more about the Loudmink agency partner program for volume pricing and white-label details.

 Multi-channel advantage

 Loudmink is one of the only AEO platforms that executes across blog, Reddit, and YouTube.
 For agencies, this matters because it expands the scope of what you can sell.
 A monitoring-only platform limits your deliverable to a monthly report.
-An execution platform lets you deliver optimized articles, Reddit engagement in threads that AI search engines pull from (Grok accounts for 60% or more of all Reddit citations across AI search engines), and YouTube content recommendations.
+An execution platform lets you deliver optimized articles, Reddit engagement in threads that AI search engines pull from (Perplexity cites Reddit most at roughly 46.7% of its citations, Grok relies on Reddit as its single most-cited domain at about 16%, and ChatGPT sits near 12%, while Claude effectively ignores it), and YouTube content recommendations (YouTube dominates Google AI Overviews and ranks second on Grok).
 Each channel is an additional line item on the client invoice.

 Limitations